IMPORTANT! PLEASE READ:

 Anyone who actually measures their level of body fat (very few people know how to do that...that's where my book can help) can easily see that, even after losing substantial amounts of bodyweight, they may still have plenty of body fat remaining under their skin.

 Perhaps you are a male who reduced from 40% body fat all the way down to 12-18% body fat.
 That's an impressive amount of progress!
 However, if you expect to pose for the cover of a fitness magazine, consider that bodybuilders and male fitness models regard themselves as fat at 12-18% body fat, and usually begin dieting down to 5% body fat or less.
+In a 1994 research article titled "The lower limit of body fat in healthy active men," Friedl et al. suggested that approximately 5.5 lbs of body fat is the minimum healthy level in males.

 There's nothing special about losing excess body fat in "loose skin," provided you know how to properly measure and modify your diet and activity level.
 But, restricting yourself to certain foods and following unbalanced diets won't teach you how to manage that.
 When a person relies exclusively on an unbalanced diet to lose weight they eventually reach a plateau due to nutritional imbalances, boredom and cravings.